colecon/Posterior-Predictions/README.md

 Predict the outcome by using Bayes Rule and the Posterior Probabability formula.
 Posterior probability = prior probability + new evidence (called likelihood) P(hi|d1,...,dN) and P(DN+1=lime|d1,...,dN).

+*The Attached PDF is from a major Project.
+Refer only to question 2a.